Switch-based Hybrid Beamforming Transceiver Design for Wideband Communications with Beam Squint: SW-HBF Design for SU-MIMO

 \subsection{Receive HBF Design}

 For a given analog combiner $\Wb_{\rm RF}$, the optimal digital combiner of each subcarrier is the MMSE solution \cite{el2014spatially,sohrabi2017hybrid}

 where $\Jb_k\triangleq \Wb_{\rm RF}^H \Hb_k\Fb_k$.
-With \eqref{eq:optimal baseband combiner}, the problem of analog combiner design can be formulated as\cite{sohrabi2017hybrid}
+With \eqref{eq:optimal baseband combiner}, the problem of analog combiner design can be formulated as

 where $\Tb_k\triangleq \Hb_k\Fb_k\Fb^H_k\Hb^H_k$.
 It is observed that the problems of analog precoding and combining designs, i.e., problems \eqref{eq:analog precoder design} and \eqref{eq:analog combiner problem}, have a similar mathematical structure.
-Therefore, the algorithms proposed in Section \ref{sec:Tx HBF Design} are applicable to solve problem \eqref{eq:analog combiner problem}.
-We omit to apply those algorithms for the analog combiner design due to the limited space.
+Therefore, Algorithm \ref{alg:APGA-TS algorithm} can be utilized to solve problem \eqref{eq:analog combiner problem}.
+We omit to apply the algorithm for the analog combiner design due to the limited space.
 Instead, we summarize the overall proposed SW-HBF design for both the Tx and Rx sides and the complexity analysis next.